poolifier/poolifier/README.md

   - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in a round robin fashion
   - `WorkerChoiceStrategies.LEAST_USED`: Submit tasks to the worker with the minimum number of running and ran tasks
   - `WorkerChoiceStrategies.LEAST_BUSY`: Submit tasks to the worker with the minimum tasks total execution time
+  - `WorkerChoiceStrategies.LEAST_ELU`: Submit tasks to the worker with the minimum event loop utilization (ELU) (experimental)
   - `WorkerChoiceStrategies.WEIGHTED_ROUND_ROBIN`: Submit tasks to worker by using a weighted round robin scheduling algorithm based on tasks execution time
   - `WorkerChoiceStrategies.INTERLEAVED_WEIGHTED_ROUND_ROBIN`: Submit tasks to worker by using an interleaved weighted round robin scheduling algorithm based on tasks execution time (experimental)
   - `WorkerChoiceStrategies.FAIR_SHARE`: Submit tasks to worker by using a fair share tasks scheduling algorithm based on tasks execution time